 Michigan State University’s Ag-Bio Research employs large walk-in coolers and isolated greenhouses to grow multiple cycles of Rosen rye in a single year, producing enough certified seed for Mammoth Distilling to begin a foundation crop.

 2020: Mammoth Receives Special Use Permit from NPS

-On October 8th, with help from Michigan State University, Empire Malt, and the National Park Service, Mammoth Distilling sows an initial foundation crop on Hutzler Farm—the first Rosen rye to be planted on S. Manitou Island since 1950.
+On October 8th, with help from Michigan State University, Empire Malt, and a permit from the National Park Service, Mammoth Distilling sows an initial foundation crop on Hutzler Farm—the first Rosen rye to be planted on S. Manitou Island since 1950.
 This foundation seed will be replanted on a larger plot in 2021 and those seeds will then be distributed to mainland farmers in 2022 to begin cultivation of distillation stock.